camunda/camunda-docs/docs/product-manuals/clients/java-client/get-started.md

 - Set the **type** of the second task to `fetcher-service`.
 - Set the **type** of the third task to `shipping-service`.

 Save the BPMN diagram to the same file.
-When you run the program again, the changed workflow will be deployed and a new version of the workflow will be created.
+When you run the program again, the changed process will be deployed and a new version of the process will be created.

 Switching back to the main class, add the following lines to create a job worker for the first jobs type: